simonfuture2/ord-litecoin/docs/src/overview.md

 ╰─────── First cycle
 ```

 If the block offset is zero, it may be omitted.
-This is the uncommon satoshi
+This is the uncommon litoshi
 from above:

 ```